processone/docs.ejabberd.im/content/admin/configuration/modules.md

 - **ping\_ack\_timeout**: *timeout()*
 How long to wait before deeming that a client has not answered a given server ping request.
+NOTE: when [mod_stream_mgmt](/admin/configuration/modules/#mod-stream-mgmt) is loaded and stream management is enabled by a client, this value is ignored, and the `ack_timeout` applies instead.
 The default value is *undefined*.

 - **ping\_interval**: *timeout()*
 How often to send pings to connected clients, if option *send\_pings* is